Serving Denver, Pueblo & Colorado Springs for over 40 years

 Results and case studies

 Insurance companies are not on your side after a serious trucking accident.
 That’s why you need an experienced trucking accident lawyer in your corner from the very start.
-Contact the McDivitt Law Firm trucking accident attorneys in Denver, Aurora, Colorado Springs, Northern Colorado Springs or Pueblo as early in the process as possible.
+Contact the McDivitt Law Firm trucking accident attorneys in Denver, Colorado Springs, or Pueblo as early in the process as possible.
 We offer a free consultation and review of your case, so we can discuss all of your legal options.